Checkmate2412/Smart_School_Door_Lock_System_Prototype_using_Arduino_and_NodeMCU/README.md

 # Smart School Door Lock System Prototype using Arduino and NodeMCU

 This is a smart school door lock system prototype that uses Arduino Uno and NodeMCU ESP8266, along with a MySQL database and a local PHP website.
-It aims to track the time-in and time-out records of students in the school..
+It aims to track the time-in and time-out records of students in the school.\
 \
 This project was made from **April to May 2021**.